 Take a car.There is a smile on every faceAnd a winner in each raceWhere the turf meets the surfAt Del Mar.

-The term surf and turf also had, and may still, a general sporting connotation, covering sports fishing and various land sports.
+The term surf and turf also had and may still retain a general sporting connotation extending to sports fishing and some land sports.
 The term appeared in this context, for example, in late-1960s advertisements relating to a “Sportacular” exhibition.

-Did the ubiquity of the phrase surf and turf on the California coast and around L.A. in the 40s and 50s give rise finally to the dish of the same name?
-We think it probable, until further evidence may suggest another path.
+Did the ubiquity of the term surf and turf on the California coast and around Los Angeles in the 1940s and ’50s give rise finally to the dish of the same name?
+We think it probable, until further evidence may suggest an alternate origin.

 Note re images: The sources of the images above are identified and linked in the text.
 All intellectual property therein belongs solely to their lawful owner, as applicable.
 Images used for educational and historical purposes.
 All feedback welcomed.